201 Elizabeth Street

 If the amount of the drug is greater than the indictable quantity then the matter will be finalised in the District or Supreme Court.

-Home Detention for a manufacture prohibited drug charge: Home detention is an alternative to full-time imprisonment.
+Home Detention for a manufacture prohibited drug charge: As a result of amended legislation this penalty was repealed on 24 September 2018 as a standalone order but may be imposed as a condition of an Intensive Corrections Order (ICO).
+Home detention is an alternative to full-time imprisonment.
 In effect the gaol sentence is served at your address rather than in a gaol.
 If you receive a sentence of home detention you will be strictly supervised and subject to electronic monitoring.
 Read more.

-Intensive corrections order for a manufacture prohibited drug charge (ICO): This option has replaced periodic detention.
+Intensive Corrections Order (ICO) for a manufacture prohibited drug charge: This option has replaced periodic detention.
 The court can order you to comply with a number of conditions, such as attending counselling or treatment, not consuming alcohol, complying with a curfew and performing community service.
 Read more.

-Suspended sentence for a manufacture prohibited drug charge: This is a jail sentence that is suspended upon you entering into a good behaviour bond.
+Suspended Sentence for a manufacture prohibited drug charge: As a result of amended legislation this penalty was repealed on 24 September 2018.
+This is a jail sentence that is suspended upon you entering into a good behaviour bond.
 Provided the terms of the good behaviour bond are obeyed the jail sentence will not come into effect.
 A suspended sentence is only available for sentences of imprisonment of up to two years.
 Read more.

-Community service order for a manufacture prohibited drug charge.
-(CSO): This involves either unpaid work in the community at a place specified by probation and parole or attendance at a centre to undertake a course, such as anger management.
+Community Service Order (CSO) for a manufacture prohibited drug charge: As a result of amended legislation this penalty was repealed on 24 September 2018 and replaced with a Community Corrections Order (CCO).
+This involves either unpaid work in the community at a place specified by probation and parole or attendance at a centre to undertake a course, such as anger management.
 In order to be eligible for a CSO you have to be assessed by an officer of the probation service as suitable to undertake the order.
 Read more.

-Good behaviour bond for a manufacture prohibited drug charge: This is an order of the court that requires you to be of good behaviour for a specified period of time.
+Good Behaviour Bond for a manufacture prohibited drug charge: As a result of amended legislation this penalty was repealed on 24 September 2018 and replaced with a Community Corrections Order (CCO).
+This is an order of the court that requires you to be of good behaviour for a specified period of time.
 The court will impose conditions that you will have to obey during the term of the good behaviour bond.
 The maximum duration of a good behaviour bond is five years.
 Read more.

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in criminal law and will be able to guide you through the process while dealing with the various authorities related to your matter.